slash4-de/openstack/source/day2.rst

 	1. A snapshot is also a block storage that is persistant like a volume and can be created from a volume.

-	2. In fact, it is a read-only image or copy of volume that is taken in a specific point in time.
+	2. In fact, it is a read-only image or copy of a volume that is taken in a specific point in time.

 	3. A snapshot can be created from a volume that is available otherwise it is also possible to create a snapshot that is in use ( this is called forceful creation)